 11:45-1:00 Parent Ed / Lunch

-Explorers TK/3-Day Program for older 4 and 5 year olds.
-The Explorers Pre-K and Transitional Kinder Programs are geared for children who are four years old by September 1st and meets every Tuesday, Wednesday and Thursday from 9:00 to 11:45am.
+Explorers and Navigators 3-Day Program for 4 thru 7 year olds.
+The Explorers and Navigator Kinder Programs are geared for children who are four years old by September 1st and meets every Tuesday, Wednesday and Thursday from 9:00 to 11:45am.
 The children are encouraged to explore their environment and develop social skills.
-The children learn their ABC’s, numbers, days of the week and other concepts in order to be prepared for Kindergarten by the end of the school year.
+The children learn their ABC’s, numbers, days of the week and other concepts in order to be prepared for Kindergarten and First grade by the end of the school year.
 Parents model good communication skill with the children.
 On a regular basis, the children also participate in hands-on art, science and cooking projects that generally fit a weekly theme.
 Field Trips are planned by the parents throughout the year.
 Parents attend parent education on their work days, 11:30 to 1:00 pm while other member parents watch the children.

 Tues & Thurs., (9:00 –11:45)